ash-project/ash_postgres/documentation/topics/advanced/upserts.md

 This works on every supported PostgreSQL version.
 It is derived from the row's system column in the statement's `RETURNING` clause (`xmax = 0` for a freshly inserted row version, non-zero for one written by the `DO UPDATE` branch).

+Views have no system columns, so a resource backed by a view must declare it with `view? true` in its `postgres` section.
+Upserts into that resource work as usual (PostgreSQL supports `INSERT ...
+ON CONFLICT` on simple updatable views), but the returned records carry no `:upsert_action` metadata.
+Without the option the upsert fails with an error pointing at it.

 Records that were skipped because the `upsert_condition` did not hold are not returned unless you pass `return_skipped_upsert?: true`, in which case they are tagged with `:upsert_skipped` metadata instead.

 ## Identities that need SQL